‘COHERE’ is an abbreviation of Core Outcome Set for Head, nEck and REspiratory disease in Mucopolysaccharidosis Type II.

 More information about MPS

 The mucopolysaccharidoses (MPS) are a family of inherited metabolic disorders, caused by specific lysosomal enzyme deficiencies, with resultant accumulation of partially degraded glycosaminoglycans (GAG) within tissues.
-The ubiquitous nature of GAG within the body means that a number of different organ systems can be affected.
+The nature of GAG within the body means that a number of different organ systems can be affected at the same time.
 Eleven distinct types of MPS disorders have been classified, according to the particular enzyme that is deficient.